python/cpython/Doc/library/itertools.rst

    the output tuples will be produced in sorted order.

    Elements are treated as unique based on their position, not on their value.
-So if the input elements are unique, there will be no repeated values within a permutation.
+So, if the input elements are unique, there will be no repeated values within a permutation.

    Roughly equivalent to::